HumanAssisted/JACS/README.md

 # Usage

-Like JWT, these documents may become bublic

-To use JACS you only really need to use the Headers in a JSON doc and your agent.
-The reset are optional.
+Note that this library is meant to be used by other libraries that manage document storage and retrieval, key storage, and tools to register.

+HAI.AI will be releasing one of these libraries.

+To use JACS you create an `Agent` and then use it to create docoments that conform to the JACS `Header` format.

 Conversations, tasks, documents, and agents are some of the things represented in JSON.
 To use, just create a json document that follows the schema for an agent, and use it in the library to start building other things.